-About 2-5 years after cancer treatment has finished, your child will transfer into long-term follow-up care.
+About 2-5 years after cancer treatment has finished, your child or young person will transfer into long-term follow-up care.
 This has more focus on long-term problems that may be the result of the disease or treatment.
 Remember, many young people do not develop any long-term problems.

-You may have some questions about how to keep well and healthy and what to worry about or not to worry about since you have finished your treatment for cancer.
+You may have some questions about how to keep well and healthy and what to worry about or not to worry about after finishing your treatment for cancer.